-Application for a standard individual permit entails submitting a complete application for a Department of the Army Permit, accompanied by required attachments, such as drawings and maps (see also 33 CFR 325.2(e)(1)) to the Albuquerque District Regulatory Division.
-The goal for a non-controversial Individual Permit is to complete evaluation in 120 days.
-This does not include time needed to make a final jurisdictional determination, or to establish the effects of the project on waters of the U.S. Projects requiring an Environmental Impact Statement may take years to complete.
+Application for an Individual Permit requires submittal of a complete application, along with required documentation and attachments, such as drawings and maps (see also 33 CFR 325.2), to the appropriate Albuquerque District Regulatory Division office that covers the area where the project is located.
+The goal for a non-controversial Individual Permit is to complete the review process and reach a permit decision in 120 days (see also 33 CFR 325.2(d)).
+This includes issuance of a public notice, evaluation of the project's effects on waters of the United States, and drafting and transmittal of the permit.
+This does not include time needed to make a final jurisdictional determination, if required, or to establish the effects of the project on waters of the United States.
 The more complex a project is, the longer it may take to evaluate.
+Note, projects requiring an Environmental Impact Statement (EIS) may take years to complete.

 After receiving your application, the Corps may request additional information such as more detailed maps, alternative site analysis, and compensatory mitigation plans.
 Prospective applicants are encouraged to visit the Albuquerque District website or ask the Corps representative for copies of public notices that have been issued in the past to serve as a template for your application.
 Pre-application consultation is strongly encouraged in order to ensure that unnecessary impacts to aquatic resources are minimized and avoided as much as possible.
 This will generally result in a smoother, more timely permit evaluation process.

 It should also be noted that a fee in the amount of $100.00 for commercial projects or $10.00 for general public non-commercial projects must be paid before the permit can be issued.
 The check should be made payable to the "Finance and Accounting Officer, UFC, Albuquerque", and mailed to the attention of the Regulatory Division at: 4101 Jefferson Plaza NE, Albuquerque, New Mexico, 87109.